 Here is an example:

-The second picture has local white underlying plate and probably looks better.
+dark background.
+The second picture has a local white underlying plate and probably looks better.

 ----------------------------------------------------------------------------------------------------